mattermost-community/mattermost-app-zendesk/README.md

 ### Prerequisites

 The Zendesk App is designed using the [Apps Framework](https://developers.mattermost.com/integrate/apps) which differs from the Plugin Framework.
-The Apps framework is written as a [Mattermost plugin](https://github.com/mattermost/mattermost-plugin-apps) and needs to be installed and enabled before Mattermost Apps like the Zendesk App can be installed.
+You must install and enable the [Mattermost Apps Plugin](https://github.com/mattermost/mattermost-plugin-apps) before Mattermost Apps like the Zendesk App can be installed.
 You can install the Apps plugin via the Mattermost Marketplace.

 ### Setting up